alvarotroya/gridwatch/DEVLOG.md

 I went with FastAPI because of my current experience with it, it's ease of use and because it allows me to iterate quickly with a really smooth developer experience.
-Also it takes care of a lot of the payload validations automatically.
+It takes care of a bunch of payload validations automatically and also comes with a Swagger/OpenAPI docs page for free.

 ### Project structure

 I'm using the usual Python package structure of having `src` be named as the project name.
-In there I create multiple files to separate different the definitions of routes, data model entities and their database representation.
+In there, I create multiple files to separate the different definitions of routes, data model entities and their database representation.

 ## Implementing the solution